neuronetio/eventorjs/README.md

 eventor.useAfter("test",(data,event)=>{
   event.stop();
-  // all later added useBefore middlewares will not be fired
+  // all later added useAfter middlewares will not be fired
   // but other middlewares like useBefore or useAfterAll and normal ON listeners will be normally fired return new Promise((resolve,reject)=>{
     resolve("yeah");